CommonRoad/environment-model/README.md

 CommonRoad C++ Environment Model

 **Note: Still in development!!!**
-Not all functionality is finished and well tested.
+Not all functionalities are finished and well tested.
 When you add or change something always check whether a test case already exists.
 If no test case exists, please create one.
-Please assign all merge request to Sebastian Maierhofer.
+Please create always merge requests and assign them to Sebastian Maierhofer.

 The CommonRoad C++ Environment Model implemented in C++17 provides classes and methods to represent the CommonRoad format to read CommonRoad scenarios.
 It contains also an interface to Python and predicates for evaluating traffic rules.